terrytay/tp/docs/UserGuide.md

 #### 3.15.3 To escape from Calendar View Command

-In any case that you wish not to exit calendar mode after entering it, you can enter "bye" to exit.
+In any case that you wish to exit calendar mode after entering it, you can enter "bye" to exit.

 Example of usage: